AnthonyP57/Cirilla---a-LLM-made-on-a-budget/README.md

 Cirilla is organized around reusable transformer components.
 Each module is implemented in a clean and transparent way, making it easy to experiment, swap, or optimize parts of the model.

 *Some highlights:*
-- **Attention mechanisms**: sliding window attention with PyTorch FlexAttention, and non-causal “BERT-like” attention with Hugging Face [Flash Attention 3 kernels](https://huggingface.co/kernels-community/vllm-flash-attn3).
+- **Attention mechanisms**: sliding window attention with PyTorch FlexAttention, and non-causal “BERT-like” attention with HuggingFace [Flash Attention 3 kernels](https://huggingface.co/kernels-community/vllm-flash-attn3).
 - **Rotary Positional Embeddings (RoPE)**: lightweight and efficient PyTorch implementation.
 - **Mixture of Experts (MoE)**: available both as a pure PyTorch version and integrated with [Megablocks](https://github.com/databricks/megablocks).
 - **Muon optimizer**: optimizer for hidden layers